 Wednesday 16th January, 2019

-Morning trip to Cricova Winery to see the winemaking process and to of course sample some of Eastern Europe’s best wine!
-This is one of the most amazing wine cellars you are ever likely to see.
+Morning trip to Cricova Winery to see the winemaking process and of course sample some of Eastern Europe’s best wine!
+This is one of the most amazing wine cellars you are ever likely to see and has compartments for many of the world’s celebrities and leaders.

 Free afternoon in Chisinau before we catch the later afternoon train to Bucharest.